-In version 4.0 of the Caplin Liberator, the source mapping functionality was enhanced to explicitly define which data sources a particular object will be requested from.
-Such a collection of data sources is called a data service.
-Each source that makes up the service must either be defined as being required or non-required.
-A required source is one that is providing critical data and must be up for the service to be considered being OK (e.g. a source providing the current market prices for an object).
-A non-required source is one that is providing non-critical data (e.g. a source providing fundamental data for an object).
+Each DataSource that makes up the service must either be defined as being required or nonrequired.
+A required source is one that provides critical data and so must be up for the service as a whole to be considered OK (for example, a source providing the current market prices for an object).
+A non-required source is one that provides non-critical data (for example, a source providing fundamental data relating to an object).